Artificial Intelligence | An Introduction

 - Problem Solving

 - Linguistic Intelligence

-Many tools are used in AI, including versions of search and mathematical optimization, logic, methods based on probability and economics.
-The AI field draws upon computer science, mathematics, psychology, linguistics, philosophy, neuro-science, artificial psychology and many others.
+Many tools are used in AI, including versions of search and mathematical optimization, logic, and methods based on probability and economics.
+The AI field draws upon computer science, mathematics, psychology, linguistics, philosophy, neuroscience, artificial psychology, and many others.

 Need for Artificial Intelligence

-- To create expert systems which exhibit intelligent behavior with the capability to learn, demonstrate, explain and advice its users.
+- To create expert systems that exhibit intelligent behavior with the capability to learn, demonstrate, explain, and advise its users.

 - Helping machines find solutions to complex problems like humans do and applying them as algorithms in a computer-friendly manner.